lamberta/devkit-doc/native/ios-guide.md

 ## [Setup](./ios-setup.html)

-The [Game Closure SDK setup guides](./ios-setup.html) will get you up and running as fast as possible.
+The [Game Closure DevKit setup guides](./ios-setup.html) will get you up and running as fast as possible.

 ## [Test App](./ios-test-app.html) with [Remote Debugging](./ios-remote-debug.html)